Skip to content

 return 0;

-Each approach has its own use cases.
-Function pointers are suitable for simple, stateless thread functions; lambdas are ideal for defining local logic at the call site and are the most common approach in day-to-day development; functors are good for complex tasks that need to carry state—but watch out for the lifetime risks introduced by reference members.
-In real projects, lambdas cover over 90% of use cases.
+Each of these three methods has its own use case.
+Function pointers are suitable for simple, stateless thread functions; lambdas are ideal for defining local logic at the call site and are the most common approach in daily development; functors are appropriate for complex tasks that need to carry state—but be mindful of the lifetime risks associated with reference members.
+In actual projects, lambdas cover more than 90% of scenarios.

-After creating a thread, we must make a decision before its lifetime ends: join or detach.
-This decision directly affects the correctness of the program.
+Once a thread is created, we must make a decision before its lifetime ends: join or detach.
+This decision directly impacts the correctness of the program.

 join: Waiting for the Thread to Finish

-join() is a blocking call—the current thread stops right there and waits until the target thread finishes executing before continuing.
-As an analogy: you send someone to do a job, you stand there and wait until they finish, and then you both move on together.
+join() is a blocking call—the current thread will pause there and wait for the target thread to complete execution before proceeding.
+An analogy would be: you send someone to do a task, you stand there and wait until they finish, and then you continue together.
 This is the most common pattern, and also the safest.

 #include <thread>